elastic/elasticsearch/docs/internal/DistributedArchitectureGuide.md

 # Autoscaling

-Autoscaling in ES (Elasticsearch) is not an active process that moves data on its own initiative, but rather a recommendation system using cluster and node level statistics.
+The Autoscaling API in ES (Elasticsearch) uses cluster and node level statistics to provide a recommendation for a cluster size to support the current cluster data and active workloads.
 ES Autoscaling is paired with an ES Cloud service that periodically polls the ES elected master node for suggested cluster changes.
 The cloud service will add more servers/nodes, or increase the resources of existing nodes.
+Elasticsearch by itself cannot automatically scale.

 Autoscaling recommendations are tailored for the user [based on user defined policies][], composed of data roles (hot, frozen, etc) and [deciders][].
 There's a public [webinar on autoscaling][], as well as the